gabrielmaialva33/yol-benicio-api/README.md

 ## :bookmark: About

-**Base ACL** is a modular access control list API built with AdonisJS v6 that provides a robust foundation for authentication and role-based access control.
-The API follows clean architecture principles with clear separation of concerns and is designed to serve as a base for multiple projects.
+**Yol Benício API** is a comprehensive legal management system API built with AdonisJS v6 that provides robust functionality for managing legal processes, clients, schedules, and billing.
+The API follows clean architecture principles with clear separation of concerns and is designed to streamline legal office operations.

 ### 🏗️ Architecture Overview